 As a "Regular Decision" applicant, when will I receive my financial aid package?

-If you submit your financial aid application materials on time, you'll receive a financial aid notification within a day of your admission notification.
+If you submit your financial aid application materials on time, you'll receive a financial aid notification within a few days of your admission notification.

 As an "Early Decision" applicant, when will I receive my financial aid package?